 The history of your town, your family, your house, your shop: you will find it at Charlbury Museum, run by a sub-committee of the Charlbury Society.

-In 2018, the Charlbury Museum is open from Easter to the end of September every weekend with an exhibition about the The Wychwood Project and Charlbury’s links with Wychwood Forest.
+In 2018, the Charlbury Museum was open every weekend, from Easter to the end of September, with an exhibition about the The Wychwood Project and Charlbury’s links with Wychwood Forest.

 1949 – 2017

 The Museum is housed in part of the Corner House.
 The Charlbury Society owns the museum collection, and sets up the Museum Committee to manage it.
 With the help of about fifty volunteers, the Museum opens on about 70 days each year to the public, with extra visits by small groups and individuals all through the year and in one week in December 2015 by all Charlbury’s 300 school-children.
 The museum contains much valuable information about the town’s history and heritage, and is the town’s chief tourist attraction.
 Visitors come from Charlbury, other local towns, other parts of the UK and all over the world.
 There is an increasing number of enquiries by email and telephone, particularly about family history.
 Two of our volunteers maintain the museum garden and lawn.
 In 2000 the museum’s Millennium Project was to raise funds by public appeal to build the Wagon Room, and the return of the newly-restored wagon is likely to take place within the next few months.